-Proposed Major Transit Station Areas
+Proposed Major Transit Stations & Major Transit Station Areas

-- 81.3 The objectives of Proposed Major Transit Station Areas as identified on Map 1H and Map 6 are: - (1) To provide opportunities to leverage Provincial transit infrastructure investments through the identification and development of new station areas to support growth and achieve transit-supportive densities through existing or planned frequent transit service.

-(2) To identify a proposed station area that would achieve increased residential and employment densities to support existing and planned transit service.

-81.4 It is the policy of the Region to:

-- (1) Require the boundaries of the Proposed Major Transit Station to be delineated once the location has been determined in accordance with the following principles: - a) establish a preliminary boundary that is within a 500m to 800m radius of the transit station - b) refine the preliminary boundary to exclude undevelopable lands including the Regional Natural Heritage System or areas protected by Provincial Plans such as the Greenbelt Plan, Niagara Escarpment Plan and the Parkway Belt West Plan. - (2) Once the location of a Proposed Major Transit Station Area has been determined and delineated, establish a minimum density target, as in accordance with the policies of this Plan. - (3) Require the Local Municipalities to prepare an Area-Specific Plan for a delineated proposed Major Transit Station Area in accordance with Section 81.2(4). - (4) Any review of development applications within a Major Transit Station Area as delineated on Map 6 and a proposed Major Transit Station Area must consider the goals, objectives and policies of this plan, including in the period before the Local Municipalities have established Major Transit Station Area policies in accordance with Section 16(17) of the Planning Act.
+- 81.3 The objectives of the Proposed Major Transit Station as identified on Map 1H are: - (1) To provide opportunities to leverage Provincial transit infrastructure investments through the identification and development of new station areas to support growth and achieve transit-supportive densities through existing or planned frequent transit service. - (2) To support identification of a new station area that would achieve increased residential and employment densities to support existing and planned transit service. - 81.4 It is the policy of the Region to: - (1) Require the boundaries of a Proposed Major Transit Station Area to be delineated once the location has been determined in accordance with the following principles: - a) establish a preliminary boundary that is within a 500m to 800m radius of the transit station - b) refine the preliminary boundary to exclude undevelopable lands including the Regional Natural Heritage System or areas protected by Provincial Plans such as the Greenbelt Plan, Niagara Escarpment Plan and the Parkway Belt West Plan. - (2) Once the location of a Proposed Major Transit Station Area has been determined and delineated, establish a minimum density target, as in accordance with the policies of this Plan. - (3) Require the Local Municipalities to prepare an Area-Specific Plan for a delineated Major Transit Station Area in accordance with Section 81.2(4). - (4) Any review of development applications within a Major Transit Station Area as delineated on Map 6 or a proposed Major Transit Station identified on Map 1H must consider the goals, objectives and policies of this plan, including in the period before the Local Municipalities have established Major Transit Station Area policies in accordance with Section 16(17) of the Planning Act.